OmniTrack++: Omnidirectional Multi-Object Tracking by Learning Large-FoV Trajectory Feedback: Abstract

 \section{Abstract}

-\justifying This paper investigates Multi-Object Tracking (MOT) in panoramic imagery, which introduces unique challenges including a $360^\circ$ Field of View (FoV), resolution dilution, and severe view-dependent distortions.
-Conventional MOT methods designed for narrow-FoV pinhole cameras generalize unsatisfactorily under these conditions.
 To address panoramic distortion, large search space, and identity ambiguity under a $360^\circ$ FoV, OmniTrack++ adopts a feedback-driven framework that progressively refines perception with trajectory cues.
 A DynamicSSM block first stabilizes panoramic features, implicitly alleviating geometric distortion.
 On top of normalized representations, FlexiTrack Instances use trajectory-informed feedback for flexible localization and reliable short-term association.
 To ensure long-term robustness, an ExpertTrack Memory consolidates appearance cues via a Mixture-of-Experts design, enabling recovery from fragmented tracks and reducing identity drift.
 Finally, a Tracklet Management module adaptively switches between end-to-end and tracking-by-detection modes according to scene dynamics, offering a balanced and scalable solution for panoramic MOT.
 To support rigorous evaluation, we establish the EmboTrack benchmark, a comprehensive dataset for panoramic MOT that includes QuadTrack, captured with a quadruped robot, and BipTrack, collected with a bipedal wheel-legged robot.
 Together, these datasets span wide-angle environments and diverse motion patterns, providing a challenging testbed for real-world panoramic perception.
-Extensive experiments on JRDB and EmboTrack demonstrate that OmniTrack++ achieves state-of-the-art performance, yielding substantial HOTA improvements of $+25.5\%$ on JRDB and $+43.07\%$ on QuadTrack over the original OmniTrack.
+Extensive experiments on JRDB and EmboTrack demonstrate that OmniTrack++ achieves state-of-the-art performance, yielding substantial HOTA improvements of $+3.94 (21.56 \rightarrow 25.50)$ on JRDB and $+15.03 (19.87\rightarrow34.90)$ on QuadTrack over the original OmniTrack.
 These results highlight the effectiveness of trajectory-informed feedback, adaptive paradigm switching, and robust long-term memory in advancing panoramic multi-object tracking.
-Datasets and code will be made publicly available at \url{https://github.com/xifen523/OmniTrack}.
+Datasets and code will be made available at \url{https://github.com/xifen523/OmniTrack}.